Ptijohn/graph-module/README.md

 next
 ============
 Two things to do on the roadmap :
-* Create a service that, if the databse is already populated, gets the nodes from there and not from the files present in our directories
+* Customize service so that we have the choice of getting nodes from DB or not if DB is not empty